 Join Canada’s Lifeline!

-We’re seeking two Regular Part-Time Drivers to join our Dartmouth team.
+We’re seeking a Regular Part-Time Driver to join our team in London, Ontario.

 Be part of a dynamic, innovative, collaborative, diverse and caring organization committed to saving and improving the lives of Canadians.
 We are the connection between the sincere generosity of donors, and the heartfelt appreciation of recipients.
 Thousands of Canadians depend on our programs every day for reliable access to safe blood, plasma, stem cells, organs and tissues.

-Our Drivers are responsible for much more than just driving.
-We look to our Drivers to: prepare daily vehicle inspection and driver logs, be familiar and comfortable working with computers, work hands-on with packaged blood product, frequently travel with a team, pitch-in at our mobile clinics, and much more!
-Our drivers will be working very closely with our Clinic Services team and also with the general public - so an aptitude for customer service is imperative!
+Our Drivers are responsible for much more than driving.
+We look to our Drivers to prepare daily vehicle inspection and driver logs, be familiar and comfortable working with computers, work hands-on with packaged blood product, frequently travel with a team, pitch-in at our mobile clinics, and much more!
+You will be working very closely with our Donor Services team and also with the general public - so an aptitude for customer service is imperative!

 In this role you will operate and maintain Canadian Blood Services’ vehicles, complete collection on mobile clinics, pack and transport blood products, supplies, employees, volunteers, donors and related equipment, as directed.